shahkashani/stills/README.md

 TWITTER_ACCESS_TOKEN_KEY=Twitter access token key for the account that'll be doing the tweeting TWITTER_ACCESS_TOKEN_SECRET=Twitter access token secret for ditto
 ```

+You'll also need three folders in your project:

+- `videos/` - where the source material will live.
+Can basically be any video format.
+- `stills/` - where all the stills will end up
+- `gifs` - where all the gifs will end up

 ## Posting or uploading?